 New Jersey law offers many protections for employees who engage in whistleblower actions.
 At the state level, the Conscientious Employee Protection Act (CEPA) covers many whistleblower actions under the category of protected activities.
 Other laws that address employer retaliation against employees who complain about discrimination and other forms of misconduct include federal laws such as the Civil Rights Act of 1964 and the Americans with Disabilities Act (ADA) of 1990, among others.

 Contact an Employment Lawyer About Your Whistleblower Retaliation Case

 A whistleblower retaliation lawyer can make the process of reporting misconduct less stressful and can help you recover compensation if you lost your job after filing a whistleblower claim.
-Contact McOmber McOmber & Luber in Red Bank, New Jersey to discuss your case.
+Contact McOmber McOmber & Luber in Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, or Philadelphia, PA to discuss your case.